idfive/Developer-Documentation/docs/back-end/drupal/drupal-sitebuilding.md

 ### Theme/Module best practices

+#### Admin UX

+When adding/arranging fields on entities and forms, give careful consideration to how things are ordered/labeled/layed out.
+It is extremely important that the admin UX be as clean, and straightforward as possible for admins to use the site effectively.

+- Consider using field groups in display to group fields into collapsed details/fieldsets.
+- Consider setting up tabs for large, complex entities, with the tabs corresponding to naming seen on frontend sections.

 #### Help Text

 Help text is normally aimed at admins and site builders, and is necessary to provide a great admin experience.
 It is easy to overlook this, but it is the key to providing a great admin experience, and sometimes even for developers to more readily understand what is going on when revisiting older projects.